 ASP.NET application developers are in high demand now, as more companies look to carve out a competitive advantage through better custom software programming.
 Exerienced developers commonly field multiple offers, evidence of an ever shrinking talent pool.
 That may be great news for job seekers, but it’s a stressor for employers.

 In this tough hiring market, managers have to be ready to quickly assess talent and make the right offer to the right candidate.
-Our salary center can help you determine the average starting pay for ASP.NET application developers in your area.
+The Robert Half Salary Guide can help you determine the average starting pay for ASP.NET application developers in your area.
 But if you’re not an expert in this framework, evaluating candidates will be a challenge.

 To help you identify the best fit for your company’s needs, we’ve prepared a list of ASP.NET interview questions you can put to your top candidates.
 Tailor the questions so they address the specific role you’re looking to staff, of course.
 And if you’re at all uncomfortable talking tech, bring in someone from your IT team or a specialized staffing professional who can help with the interviewing and vetting.
 You don’t want to go with your gut here.

 ASP.NET interview questions: the basics

 Warm up with some general queries that should be fairly easy for anyone with a working knowledge of the framework.
 Listen carefully to the way candidates respond to learn how they communicate and solve problems.